thedrtim/newsfeed/README.md

 Finally, Logs were collected with Cloudwatch and saved in my pre-defined S3 Bucket.

-# Project Owner - Timothy Bamiro
+# Project Owner - Timothy Bamiro, Utibe Umanah